= = = Definition Type B = = =

 8. Something that is holy is connected with God or a particular religion.
 (This is a holy place.)

-9. Something that is vast is extremely large.
-(Australia is a vast continent.
-Suddenly they have a vast amount of cash.)
+9. Something that is vast is extremely large. (

 10. A situation that exists at present exists now.
 (At present, we do not know the cause of the disease.)